Ideally, the best time to start babyproofing your home is before your baby is in the crawling / walking / exploring

 We are living in the golden age, mom friends: the age of Amazon Prime!

 No more dragging a cart full of kids around Wal-Mart to find a gadget, a doo-hickey or a thingamabob that you know you need…but usually can’t find in the store anyhow.

 While technology does have its downside, being able to research products, product reviews and have said products delivered to my doorstop really does make my life SO much easier.

 There are several items that I’ve discovered to be simply genius for parents, especially when it comes to keeping kids safe – and I’m going to share with you some of my favorites.

-While I’m not one to hoard unnecessary clutter, so I’ve narrowed it down to these items have truly benefited us, and they can all be found on Amazon.
+I’m not one to hoard unnecessary clutter, so I’ve narrowed it down to these items have truly benefited us the most, and they can all be found on Amazon.